leon4rd/test/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.